College of Arts and Sciences

 About the Major

-Criminal justice courses are taught by faculty who have experience as criminal justice attorneys, gang unit and state police officers, medical examiners, and probation administrators.
+Criminal justice courses are taught by faculty who have in-depth experience as criminal justice attorneys, gang unit and state police officers, medical examiners, and probation administrators.
 The program offers you opportunities to study within agencies dealing with crime and justice and take courses that study the full range of issues related to the social nature of crime, criminal law, and social control.

 Explore a few of the exciting criminal justice course offerings.

 The course introduces the ideologies of crime and crime control; the determination of rates of crime; the structure, operation, and effectiveness of the major criminal justice agencies; and contemporary issues in crime control.

 An in-depth analysis of the sociological factors associated with crime and criminality and the examination of definitions of criminal activity, measures of crime and the organization of criminal behaviors.